Being a survivalist isn’t about stocking up on a lot of gear.

 Types of Survival Belts

-Recently, there has been a huge surge in specialty survival products and gear – including special survival belts or “tactical belts.”
+Recently, there has been a massive surge in specialty survival products and gear – including survival belts or “tactical belts.”
 These survival belts are made with built-in features like:

-GPS chip (mostly found in spy belts though)
+• GPS chip (mostly found in spy belts)

-Now, these specialty survival belts are definitely cool.
-But, anytime something seems “cool”, you’ve got to be careful.
-Usually, it is just some kitsch gimmick and won’t really be useful in a survival situation.
+Now, these specialty survival belts are cool.
+But, anytime something seems “cool,” you’ve got to be careful.
+Usually, it is just some kitsch gimmick and won’t be useful in a survival situation.

-For example, I tested one survival belt that has a knife built into the buckle.
+For example, I tested one survival belt with a knife built into the buckle.
 Cool, right?

 But, when I went to use the knife, it immediately snapped and broke.
 And that’s not including all the problems with security you could have if you forgot to remove the belt before going through a metal detector!